Tiefen-boop/Grimoire/README.md

 journalctl --user -u grimoire -f     # follow live logs
 ```

 > **Note:** User services start on login, not on bare boot.
 This is fine for personal/LAN use.
-For a always-on server, see the Hosting Tips section.
+For an always-on server, see the Hosting Tips section.

 ---